AndrewLaganaro/Data_Science_Framework/README.md

 ##### A Framework for Data Science Projects, from analysis to deployment.

->In this repository I share a folder configuration that helped me with data science development and analysis when I was starting to learn it.
+>In this repository I share a folder configuration that helped me with data science development and analysis back when I was starting to learn it.
 >
 >This folder configuration's aim is not only to be a starting point for data science projects but also to be a foundation for a container-served deployment architecture, with pre-configured Docker images for each service.